hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 `rsync` is used to copy or synchronize data between directories.
 It has many advantages over `cp`, `scp` etc. It works in a specific direction, i.e. from the first diretory **to** the second directory, similar to `cp`.

+**Salient Features of `rsync`**

+* If the command (or transfer) is interrupted, you can start it again and *it will restart from where it was interrupted*.
+* Once a folder has been synced between 2 locations, the next time you run `rsync` it will *only update and not copy everything over again*.
+* It runs a check to ensure that every file it is "syncing" over is the exact same in both locations.
+This check is run using a version of ["checksum"](https://en.wikipedia.org/wiki/Checksum) which ensures the data integrity during the data transfer process.

+> You can run the checksum function yourself when transferring large datasets without `rsync` using one of the following commands (or similar): `md5`, `md5sum`.

 ### Between directories on the same machine